Hannah Murphy: Seattle Torrent (2025–present)

 Murphy declared for the 2025 PWHL Draft and was considered a top goalie prospect.
 She was drafted in the second round, fifteenth overall, by PWHL Seattle.
 On July 16, 2025, she signed a two-year contract with Seattle.
+On November 28, 2025, the Torrent played their inaugural home opener at Climate Pledge Arena against the Minnesota Frost, drawing a record crowd of 16,014 fans.
+This broke the attendance record for the largest crowd at a women's hockey game in a U.S. arena and set the highest attended home venue game in PWHL history.